 The final number is 13,684,692 people. consists of the following components:

-• were exterminated in the occupied territory and died as a result of hostilities (from bombing, shelling, etc.) - 7,420,379 people.
+• were exterminated in the occupied territory and died as a result of military operations (from bombing, shelling, etc.) - 7,420,379 people.

 • died as a result of a humanitarian catastrophe (hunger, infectious diseases, lack of medical care, etc.) - 4,100,000 people.

-According to S. Maksudov, in the occupied territories and in besieged Leningrad about 7 million people died (of which 1 million were in besieged Leningrad, 3 million were Jews, victims of the Holocaust), and about 7 million more died as a result of increased mortality in non-occupied territories.
+According to S. Maksudov, in the occupied territories and in besieged Leningrad About 7 million people died (of which 1 million were in besieged Leningrad, 3 million were Jews, victims of the Holocaust), and another 7 million people died as a result of increased mortality in non-occupied territories.

-The total losses of the USSR (together with the civilian population) amounted to 40-41 million people.
-These estimates are confirmed by comparing the data of the 1939 and 1959 censuses, since there is reason to believe that in 1939 there was a very significant undercount of the male draft contingents.
+The total losses of the USSR (together with the civilian population) amounted to 40–41 million people.
+These estimates are confirmed by comparing data from the 1939 and 1959 censuses, since there is reason to believe that in 1939 there was a very significant undercount of male conscripts.

-In general, the Red Army during the Second World War lost 13 million 534 thousand 398 soldiers and commanders in the dead, missing, dead from wounds, diseases and in captivity.
+In general, during the Second World War, the Red Army lost 13 million 534 thousand 398 soldiers and commanders killed, missing, died from wounds, diseases and in captivity.

-Finally, we note one more new trend in the study of the demographic results of the Second World War.
-Before the collapse of the USSR, there was no need to assess the human losses for individual republics or nationalities.
-And only at the end of the twentieth century, L. Rybakovsky tried to calculate the approximate value of the human losses of the RSFSR within its then borders.
+Finally, let's note one more new trend in studying the demographic results of the Second World War.
+Before the collapse of the USSR, there was no need to estimate human losses for individual republics or nationalities.
+And only at the end of the twentieth century L. Rybakovsky tried to calculate the approximate amount of human losses of the RSFSR within its then borders.
 According to his estimates, it amounted to approximately 13 million people - slightly less than half of the total losses of the USSR.

-Nationalitydead soldiers Number of casualties (thousand people) % of total
+Nationalitydead military personnel Number of losses (thousand people) % to total

 Russians 5 756.0 66.402